Buffalo Sabres' Problems Run from Top to Bottom in 2019-20

 Statistically, this is not the lowest point since Terry Pegula bought the team.
 The team will beat its 54-point total back in the 2014-15 season and its 62-point total in 2017-18.
 They’re on pace for roughly a point-per-game, a mediocre 82-point mark in a three-point era, and their ninth straight season outside of the playoffs.
 It’s the longest active drought in the NHL.

 Morale wise, this indeed may be the lowest point for the franchise and its devoted fanbase.
-Between Duane, the venting fan who phoned into Buffalo’s local sports radio show, and Melody, a guitar strumming songwriter who writes riffs about the team’s failures, the fans are arguably more entertaining that the team on the ice these days.
+Between Duane, the venting fan who phoned into Buffalo’s local sports radio show, and Melody, a guitar strumming songwriter who writes riffs about the team’s failures, the fans are arguably more entertaining than the team on the ice these days.
 The Sabres Twitter-verse is on fire with raging sarcastic comments about the organization.

 Another Lost Season